Civil Service Employment: Working for the Government

 The federal government has made it relatively simple to search for a job within its system.
 The U.S. Office of Personnel Management developed USAJOBS, which is available 24 hours a day, seven days a week.
 Job seekers can view vacancies, submit applications, and get facts about federal employment.

 Unfortunately, there is no official, centralized location like this to find state and local jobs.
 The best way to search for those jobs is by job title or by locations.
 For example, teachers, firefighters, police officers, among many others, will have the best luck finding available positions by searching job sites dedicated to the career path in question.
 Another method is to search by location.
 States and local municipalities, including school districts, can be expected to have their own job listings, so a search can be limited to a particular area by searching only the surrounding government agencies.

 Testing and Applying

 Civil Service Exams once were more common for jobs in the federal government, but they were phased out decades ago because of concerns about discrimination.
 Some jobs still include a test as part of the application process.
-Such jobs include law enforcement, air traffic control, and postal service jobs, according to Federal Government Jobs' website.
+Such jobs include law enforcement, air traffic control, and postal service jobs, according to the Federal Government Jobs' website.